sylefeb/tinygpus/hardware/GPUs/dmc-1/DrawCommands.md

 Draw commands are made through a basic API; each call requires sending two 32 bits words for a total of 64 bits per command.

-The GPU allows to draw different types of spans: wall, perspective, terrain and a fourth type that is not a span but a call to specify rendering parameters.
+The GPU allows to draw different types of spans: wall, plane, terrain and a fourth type that is not a span but a call to specify rendering parameters.

 The CPU side API is [here](../../../software/api/api.c).